Sonoran black iguana

 At the Detroit Zoo

-The Sonoran black iguana can be found inside the Holden Reptile Conservation Center, located near the middle of the park.
-There, visitors can learn about the 70 different species (and approximately 180 individuals) of reptiles at the Detroit Zoo, one-fifth of which are considered threatened or endangered in the wild.
+The Sonoran black iguana can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
+There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.